|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The golden Cadillac is a delicious cocktail that was developed in the 1970s.
+The Golden Cadillac is a delicious cocktail that was developed in the 1950s.
 A fantastic dessert drink, this creamy martini is light on the alcohol and pairs nicely with almost any sweet dessert, especially if it includes chocolate.

 The key ingredient for this recipe is Galliano, that golden liqueur in a tall bottle that towers over all others in the bar.
-It adds a distinct taste of over 30 flavors, including anise seed and vanilla, to the slightly rich martini.
-When paired with the light, sweet chocolate of crème de cacao and cream, you get an intriguing contrast of flavors that is a pure delight.
+It adds a distinct taste to the slightly rich martini, as it incorporates over 30 flavors, including anise seed and vanilla.
+When paired with cream and the light, sweet chocolate of crème de cacao, you get an intriguing contrast of flavors that is a pure delight.

-To make this recipe even more appealing, it's a quick one to mix up.
-Since the three ingredients are poured in equal amounts, it's very easy to remember as well.
-This is definitely a great drink to add to your repertoire for those times when you're in the mood for a little indulgence.
+This recipe is also a quick one to mix up and very easy to remember since the three ingredients are poured in equal amounts.
+The Golden Cadillac is definitely a great drink to add to your repertoire for those times when you're in the mood for a little indulgence.

 Gather the ingredients.